-For the Department of Psychological Sciences, the requirements for acceptance and completion of work for the certificate are as follows:
+The requirements for acceptance and completion of work for the certificate are as follows:

-- 1) A request to be included in the certificate program must be made in advance of final completion of courses to Nicole Campione-Barr, Ph.D.
-This can be done via e-mail or hard copy, however, the request must also be approved by the student's major advisor. - 2) A formal plan of study must be submitted to the Graduate School no later than the semester prior to graduation.
-This must be signed by the certificate coordinator (Nicole Campione-Barr) and the DGS of the student's major department. - 3) Students must complete a minimum of 15 credit hours to be awarded the certificate. - a.
-Core Courses (9 credit hours): students are required to take 3 core courses.
-These courses are offered regularly (every 2-4 semesters). - i.
-Psychology of Development (Psy 8410) or Theories of Human Development (HDFS 8210)
+- 1. A request to be included in the certificate program must be made in advance of final completion of courses to Nicole Campione-Barr, Ph.D.
+This can be done via e-mail or hard copy, however, the request must also be approved by the student's major advisor. - 2.
+A formal plan of study must be submitted to the Graduate School no later than the semester prior to graduation.
+This must be signed by the certificate coordinator (Nicole Campione-Barr) and the DGS of the student's major department. - 3.
+Students must complete a minimum of 15 credit hours to be awarded the certificate. - 1.
+Core Courses (9 credit hours): students are required to take one of two 3-course sequences.